do-me/vatican-windrose/README.md

 # Vatican Windrose
-The four Vatican wind rose marble markers of St. Peter's Square turned into controls for your webpage or Leaflet map.
+The four Vatican wind rose marble markers of St. Peter's Square from Filippo Luigi Gilij (1817) turned into controls for your webpage or Leaflet map.

 ![](markers/wind_rose.png)